Liideli/FoodieHub/README.md

 # FoodieHub
 FoodieHub is a social media platform for food enthusiasts to connect, share and discover new recipes.

-### Built with React Native and Native Base UI Kit.
+### Built with React Native and NativeBase UI Kit.

 ## Features
 - Login